microsoft/AdaptiveCards/specs/devops/Infrastructure.md

         * Version of a release is specified at pipeline runtime (no PR's needed)
         * Final publish of artifact is gated on additional approval, who is expected to check version number
         * Pipeline pushes updated version string into source control after successful publish
+	* Final decision:
+		* Maintain previous practice of checked-in versioning, following Azure SDK guidance
+		* TODO: Create bot (leverage Azure SDK's infra for this, if possible) to bump version post-release
-* Modify all release pipelines to push git tags after release
+* ~~Modify all release pipelines to push git tags after release~~
-* Modify all release pipelines to migrate off of deprecated PackageES build pool
+* ~~Modify all release pipelines to migrate off of deprecated PackageES build pool~~

 Outcome:
 Any member should be able to publish any library using only their web browser.